spinnylights/caecilians/README.md

 # Caecilians

 A [Ruby](https://www.ruby-lang.org/) program for generating and drawing [totalistic cellular automata](https://en.wikipedia.org/wiki/Cellular_automaton#Totalistic).
+Right now it only does 1D automata but in the future it may do 2D automata as well.

 ## Usage